cmonkey03/wolm-client/README.md

 Pull Requests are always welcome.
 Ensure the PR description clearly describes the problem and solution.
 It should include:
 - The operating system on which you tested.
 - The relevant issue number, if applicable.

+## Ideas
+- To add parallax scrolling tour feature that enables users to track their location and information about key sites
+- To enable users to request to be hosts for the tour
+- Change error message handling to light up individual field where error occurred